 How We Create a Safe, High Quality Experience for Your Child

 We are a licensed camp registered with the Connecticut Department of Health.
-Each year they conduct a surprise inspection for our camps to ensure we meet the health and safety regulations.
-We are in compliance with all of the rules and regulations regarding the safety and health of our campers.
+Each year they conduct an unannounced inspection for our camps to ensure we meet the health and safety regulations.
+We are in compliance with all stated rules and regulations.

-Our ratio of campers to staff is at least 1:6, with a maximum of 12 students in each camp group.
-This ensures groups small enough to provide a fun and intensive experience while large enough to have a diversity of students and opportunity to make new friends.
+Our ratio of campers to staff is at least 6:1, with a maximum of 12 students in each camp group.
+This ensures groups small enough to provide a fun and intensive experience while large enough to have a diversity of kids and ample opportunity to make new friends.